databricks/terraform-provider-databricks/docs/resources/notebook.md

 ## Example Usage

 You can declare Terraform-managed notebook by specifying `source` attribute of corresponding local file.
-Only `.scala`, `.py`, `.sql` and `.r` extensions are supported, if you would like to omit `language` attribute.
+Only `.scala`, `.py`, `.sql` and `.r` extensions are supported, if you would like to omit the `language` attribute.

 ```hcl
 data "databricks_current_user" "me" {